alexpnt/alexpnt.github.io/site/source/_posts/core-values.md

 * Listen.
 * Observe.
+* Exercise.
 * Communicate.
+* Experiment.
-* Be positive.
+* Keep learning.
 * Enjoy moments.
+* Think and Ask.
+* Have a passion.
+* Avoid multitasking.
+* Be positive and motivated.
 * Do not ignore your intuiton.
-* Handle stressful situations with calm and patiente.
+* Handle stressful situations calmy and with patience.
+* You cannot change the past, but you can affect the future.
+* Intercalate work with moments of leisure, instead of the opposite.
 * Things are built by increments.
 Focus on the small units and in time, you will achieve the bigger picture.
-* You cannot change the past, but you can affect the future.
-* Avoid multitasking.
-* Have a passion.
-* Think and Ask.
-* Keep learning.
-* Experiment.
-* Exercise.